-All of us have interacted with chatbots and most of us have found them to be egg-headed tools with mugged up responses.
-To explain in clear terms, they are not real Artificial Intelligence, instead they are tree of pre-defined set of options that bot follows unless it runs out of all options, towards the end it assigned to a human.
-But in the case of real Artificial Intelligence and NLP, one can provide more personalised and accurate UX, closest to user’s expectations.
+All of us have interacted with chatbots and most of us have found them to be egg-headed tools with mugged-up responses.
+Chatbots are not real AI; instead they are trees of pre-defined set of options that the bot follows till it runs out of all options and then is assigned to a human.
+In the case of real AI and NLP, one can provide more personalised and accurate UX, which is closest to user’s expectations.

 A good example of personalised but intelligent AI is chatbots at Sephora, a beauty store which give make-tip & hair style tips derived from their data of user and domain expertise together.

-A second example is Alibaba, they opened the Fashion AI store in Hong Kong, using AI to elevate CX, the store has special AI-driven shopping aids like intelligent garment tags and smart mirrors, which give info on clothes & colour co-ordination.
+A second example is Alibaba.
+Alibaba has opened a Fashion AI store in Hong Kong.
+Using AI to elevate CX, the store has special AI-driven shopping aids like intelligent garment tags and smart mirrors, which give information on clothes & colour co-ordination.

-A third example is BMW is offering AI-enhanced sports car with a personal assistant.
-This car can get driver information and intelligently customise the systems to the driver’s preferences, is also armed with a smart personal assistant intelligently talking to drivers and enable them travel routes and liaising with other applications like Google maps for smarter driving experience.
+A third example is BMW which offers AI-enhanced sports car with a personal assistant.
+This car gets a driver’s information and then intelligently customises the systems to the driver’s preferences.
+It is also armed with a smart personal assistant intelligently talking to drivers and enable them travel routes and liaising with other applications like Google maps for smarter driving experience.

 AI- led content-creation & data mining

-Many companies have leveraged Artificial Intelligence to fuel content creation and co-creation with customers.
-AI has been used to create blog posts, pulling traffic and booting optimal SEO; and also, been used to generate data reports for performance marketing.
+Many companies have leveraged AI to fuel content creation and co-creation with customers.
+AI has been used to create blog posts, pulling traffic and boosting optimal SEO and to generate data reports for performance marketing.

-Chase Bank applied Artificial Intelligence to make their content more human-like or human-friendly.
-It has been surprising found out that AI- sourced content is more unique and live than that created by humans.
+Chase Bank applied AI to make their content more human-like or human-friendly.
+It has been surprisingly found out that AI- sourced content is more unique and live than that created by humans.

-Another example here is Deloitte, which uses Quill by Narrative Science for reports that go to customers, enable them to take advantage of data and turning it into something more valuable.
+An example here is Deloitte, which uses Quill by Narrative Science for reports that go to customers, and enables them to take advantage of data and turning it into something more valuable.

 AI- led Sentiment Analysis

-With Sentiment analysis, a marketer can gauge how the products and services are being perceived by target audience, giving direction to changes needed to adapt towards the right goals.
-This is important and there is no limit to how right and effective you can get in catching customer attention and sales closure.
+With sentiment analysis, a marketer can gauge how the products and services are being perceived by target audience, and then give direction to changes needed to adapt towards the right goals.
+This is important and there is no limit to how effective you can get in catching customer attention and sales closure.

-An example of Artificial Intelligence company that offers sentiment analysis going to the level of every ad campaign and ad units at the respective platform is NICE , suggesting ways to enhance the product itself and UX and CX of the company also.
+An example of AI company that offers sentiment analysis going to the level of every ad campaign and ad units at the respective platform is NICE which suggests ways to enhance the product itself and UX and CX of the company also.